Edith L. King: Retirement and death

 In 1959, due to several health issues, King retired from her job at the King-Coit Children's Theatre and School.
 Following her retirement Dorothy Coit refused to continue the King-Coit Children's Theatre and School without her longtime friend and business partner.
 Thus, in 1959, the King-Coit Children's Theatre and School closed its doors for the last time.
 Following her retirement King moved from the busy urban life of New York City and moved to the more rural town of Southbury, Connecticut.
 Here she lived out the remainder of her life until she died in 1975.
 She was 91 years of age at the time of her death.
 Following her death 20 volumes of King's photographs were donated to the New York Public Library for the Performing Arts in New York, as well as to the Harvard Library in Cambridge, Massachusetts.

 Legacy

-An artist who is often overshadowed by more notable names in the industry during this time, King is one of the most important yet overlooked female artists of the early 20th century.
-Unfortunately, her struggles to establishing herself in the art world following her success at the armory show and her need to take up a teaching job in order to pay for her living expenses meant that we never truly saw what King was capable of in terms of her impact on the art world.
-A talented artist who had to cut her career short due to financial struggles she continued to impact the fine arts world as a whole through her work as a teacher both at the Buckingham School in Massachusetts and at the King-Coit Children's Theatre and School.
-Even while teaching, however, she never lost her passion for art and for this reason we have dozens of paintings and photographs that survive to this day in museums all around the nation.
-King, alongside her contemporary female artists, helped break down barriers all throughout the art world and her legacy lives on through those she taught and through her works.
+Often overshadowed by more prominent names of her time, King remains one of the most important female artists of the early 20th century.
+After her success at the Armory Show, she struggled to establish herself in the art world and took on teaching work to support herself.
+Though struggling financially shortened her career, she continued to shape the fine arts through her teaching at the Buckingham School in Massachusetts and the King-Coit Children's Theatre and School.
+Even while teaching, she maintained a deep commitment to her art, leaving behind dozens of paintings and photographs now held in museums across the country.